igor-cotrim/boilerplate-vite/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Vite, take a look at the following resources:

 - [Vite Documentation](https://vitejs.dev/guide/) - learn about Vite features and API.